dillonchr/MyResume/resume.md

 * Built responsive interactive content modules for high traffic clients
 * Prototyped client web-apps
-* Contracted and managed developers on overflow projects
+* Brought on and managed developers on overflow projects

 The environment here changed between clients.
 For my development vanilla __JS/CSS/HTML__ content was the most common, with one __AngularJS__ app.
 And tons of modifications to __Wordpress__ and __Squarespace__ themes peppered in here and there (I was their first fulltime developer).